triplednick/copycat/README.md

 ## Copycat
 This project is a pattern matching web application.
 The application will display a pattern, and then ask you to repeat it back.
-As you get a pattern correct, the patterns get longer and longer.
+As you progress through the game, the patterns get longer.

 ## Motivation